 Twenty of the included studies differentiated between three ADHD subtypes: predominantly Hyperactive, predominantly Inattentive, and mixed or combined.
 These three subtypes differ in terms of their symptomatology and thus may present differences in cognitive tasks.
 Only one of these studies (Epstein et al., 2011) explicitly used the ADHD subtype as a factor to explore differences in ex-Gaussian parameters, but the rest of them differed in the reported proportion of patients with each ADHD subtype.
 We coded these reported proportions and performed a meta-regression analysis.
 Of course, for every primary study, the proportions of patients for each ADHD subtype are not independent variables; rather, one of the proportions is a linear combination of the two others.
 Thus, we estimated meta-regression models for the three parameters taking the proportion of patients with Hyperactive ADHD subtype and the proportion of patients with Inattentive ADHD subtype as moderator variables.

-Meta-regression models did not account for a significant proportion of variability for µ (QM(2) = 0.5442, p = .7618).
-For σ the meta-regression was significant (QM(2) = 6.8298, p = .0329) and the meta-regression coefficient for the proportion of Inattentive subtype was significant (β = -0.1625, p = .0329).
-For τ the meta-regression was not significant (QM(2) = 3.2971, p = .1923), but the coefficient for inattentive subtype approached significance (p = .0724).
+Meta-regression models did not account for a significant proportion of variability for µ (QM(2) = 0.8802, p = .6440, R2W = 0.2880, R2B = 0).
+For σ the meta-regression was significant (QM(2) = 7.8783, p = .0195, , R2W = 0.6472, R2B = 0) and the meta-regression coefficient for the proportion of Inattentive subtype was significant (β = -0.1397, p = .0064).
+For τ the meta-regression was not significant (QM(2) = 3.3368, p = .1885, , R2W = 0, R2B = 0), but the coefficient for inattentive subtype approached significance (β = -0.1307, p = .0679).
 The meta-regression coefficients suggest that, the larger the proportion of inattentive ADHD patients in the clinical sample, the shorter the differences in parameter σ (and perhaps τ) between clinical and typical samples.

 Task / Cognitive domains assessed